68thandMaine/Oliver/README.md

 ___

 ### I. Description

 Oliver is a React application that can be used to create budgets, manage financial goals, and track the cash flow of a user.

-This project was scaffolded with `creat react app`, and has not been ejected.
+This project was scaffolded with `create react app`, and has not been ejected.

 ### II.
 Installation and Running the Project